Azure/kubernetes-hackfest/labs/create-aks-cluster/terraform/README.md

     # Persist for Later Sessions in Case of Timeout
     echo export TF_VAR_CLUSTERNAME=aks${UNIQUE_SUFFIX} >> ~/.bashrc
     ```
-    > The below command can take 10-20 minutes to run as it is creating the AKS cluster.
-Please be PATIENT and grab a coffee...
+    Run "terraform plan" to ensure the right resources are being created.
+Terraform plan allows you to evaluate the resources Terraform will create before actually deploying the resources

     ```bash
-    # Create AKS Cluster
-    az aks create -n $CLUSTERNAME -g $RGNAME -k 1.11.4 \
-    --service-principal $APPID \
-    --client-secret $CLIENTSECRET \
-    --generate-ssh-keys -l $LOCATION \
-    --node-count 3 \
-    --enable-addons http_application_routing,monitoring
+    terraform plan
     ```
+    Now we will create the cluster with applying the terrraform configuration

+    ```bash
+    terraform apply
+    ```

+> The deployment can take 8-10 minutes to run as it is creating the AKS cluster.
+Please be PATIENT and grab a coffee...

 10. Verify your cluster status.
 The `ProvisioningState` should be `Succeeded`

     ```bash
     az aks list -o table
     ```